Russian Empire: Problems in the empire

-By the middle of 1915, the impact of the war was demoralizing.
-Food and fuel were in short supply, casualties were increasing, and inflation was mounting.
-Strikes rose among low-paid factory workers, and there were reports that peasants, who wanted reforms of land ownership, were restless.
-The emperor eventually decided to take personal command of the army and moved to the front, leaving his wife, the Empress Alexandra, in charge in the capital.
-She fell under the spell of a monk, Grigori Rasputin (1869–1916).
-His assassination in late 1916 by a clique of nobles could not restore the emperor's lost prestige.
+By mid-1915, the prolonged war produced profound domestic dislocation: refugee crises following the Great Retreat, acute rail transport bottlenecks, mounting inflation, and severe shortages of food and fuel in major urban centers.
+Industrial strikes escalated while peasant grain deliveries dropped.
+Nicholas II's decision in August 1915 to assume direct supreme military command tied the prestige of the monarchy directly to battlefield reverses, while leaving political governance in Petrograd under Empress Alexandra and the controversial influence of Grigori Rasputin.
+Rasputin's murder in December 1916 by conservative aristocrats failed to halt the erosion of the regime's authority.

 End of imperial rule

-On 3 March 1917, International Women's Day, a strike was organized at a factory in the capital, followed by thousands of people took to the streets in Petrograd to protest food shortages.
+On 8 March 1917, International Women's Day, a strike was organized at a factory in the capital, after which thousands of people took to the streets in Petrograd to protest food shortages.
 A day later, protesters rose to two hundred thousand, demanding that Russia withdraw from the war and the emperor be deposed.
 Eighty thousand Russian troops, half of the deployed army sent to restore order, had gone on strike and refused the senior officers' orders.
 Any imperial symbols were destroyed and burned.
 The capital was out of control and gripped by protest and strife.

 In the city of Pskov, 262 km southwest from the capital, many generals and politicians advised the Emperor to abdicate in favor of the Tsarevich; Nicholas accepted, but he bequeathed the throne to Grand Duke Michael as his legitimate successor.
 Michael stated that he would only accept the throne if it would be offered by a constituent assembly.
 The form of political organization that emerged has been described as "dual power", with the Russian Provisional Government co-existing with the soviets.
-The constitutional framework of Russia remained in limbo until Alexander Kerensky finally confirmed Russia's status as a republic on 1 September.
-In July 1918, following the October Revolution, the Romanov family was executed by the Bolsheviks in Yekaterinburg.
+The constitutional framework of Russia remained in limbo until Alexander Kerensky finally confirmed Russia's status as a republic on 14 September [O.S.
+1 September].
+In July 1918, following the October Revolution, the Romanov family was murdered by the Bolsheviks in Yekaterinburg, marking the end of the dynasty as well as more than a millennium of Russian monarchy.